 Developer: What Is It?

 Understanding developer is crucial to the hair lightening/toning process.
-My first go-round, I used the highest-volume developer I could find.
+In my first go-round, I used the highest-volume developer I could find.
 This resulted in horribly damaged hair that I ended up having to cut off.
 I aim to help you guys from failing as catastrophically as I did.

 Developer is a product containing hydrogen peroxide that aids in the bleaching/toning process.
 The hydrogen peroxide opens up the cuticle of your hair, allowing for color to take hold.
 If you've seen developer at your local beauty store, you'll notice that there are many different levels.
 The levels refer to the amount of hydrogen peroxide present—the higher the number, the more peroxide, the more lift you're going to get.